 Additionally, on the original adopter paperwork that is issued for each adopted animal, there is a "signalment code" that gives a more complete description of the animal, for identification purposes.
 The signalment code identifies the animal's species, gender, and coloring, as well as facial whorls and white "chrome" markings on leg or face.

 This indicates the field office where the horse was branded.
 It does NOT tell the specific Herd Management Area.

 When a horse is put into the Sale Authority program (dues to age or having three "strikes"), it is identified with an extra large "US" symbol, in addition to its regular brand: (note the large symbol at lower right)

-The only other type of horse that uses a similar freeze-branding system, is the Arabian horse registry.
-However, Arabains are branded on the right side of the neck, not the left.
+Arabians, Standardbreds, and some others use the same alpha-numeric angle system for their horses, although Arabians and Standardbreds are branded on the right side of the neck, not the left.
 Here is an Arabian brand: